 - Agentless app vetting through a one-click platform to platform integration.
 More in our Mobile Threat Defense Easy Connect datasheet.

-- 360° on-device protection delivering App, Network and device threat defense and real-time remediation.
+- 360° on-device protection delivering application, network and device threat defense as well as real-time remediation.
 More in our Mobile Threat Defense datasheet.

 A managed store